karledenstal/companions-dialogue-bundle/Companions Dialogue Bundle.md

 - Remember, a leader leads by example, not just with words.
 Show your comrades the way with unwavering resolve.
 (Leadership)
 	- Skjors words fills you with inspiration to command & lead.
 All your followers gain +25 to Health & Stamina for 6 hours.

+Once all advice has been exhausted, Skjor will say:

+- "I got no more advice for you, whelp.
+Seek your own path now."

+The player can respond with:

+- "Thank you for your guidance.
+I'll keep your advice in mind."
+	- Skjor: "You've grown.
+Remember, the true strength lies within you.
+Forge your own destiny with the wisdom you've gained"
+- "Is that all?
+I was hoping for more."
+	- Skjor: "You've got fire in your words, but remember, true strength is earned, not entitled.
+Find your own path, prove your worth, and perhaps then you'll understand."

+Grateful response effect: "Skjor's Wisdom"
+	- Blessed with Skjor's wisdom, your abilities are enhanced, granting you a heightened sense of purpose and increased proficiency in your chosen skills.
+Entitled response effect: "Skjor's Challenge"
+	- In response to your entitled attitude, Skjor presents you with a challenge.
+Your journey ahead will be more arduous, but through perseverance, you have the potential to prove yourself and unlock hidden reserves of strength.

 #### **War Stories**

 Skjor fought in the Great War, so naturally he has some stories to tell.
 A new line by Ria even mentions about the stories a bit.
 Now you can ask him about his stories.
 He has 3 ones to tell at different times during the questline, so make sure to check in with him.